 Are you addressing your instructions just to the men (‘put your partner on your right’, for example)?
 Some consider that this is legitimate, since traditionally the man has the responsibility for leading his partner through the dance, but many women nowadays favour a more equal approach.
 Since it’s usually possible to avoid offence by using only a slightly different turn of phrase (‘stand with the woman on the right’, for instance) why not make that a habit?

 Consider too what terms you use for the sexes.
-'Man' is brief and 'gentleman' is unnecessary, so that's no problem.
-For the females, 'girl' was once common but is now taboo.
-'Woman' is the preferred term in Playford and is the politically correct usage, but some prefer 'lady', especially in the American context.
-There is no absolute rule, but you should give the matter a bit of thought.
+‘Man’ is brief and ‘gentleman’ is unnecessary, so that’s no problem.
+For the females, ‘girl’ was once common but is now taboo.
+‘Woman’ is the preferred term in playford and is the politically correct usage, but some prefer ‘lady’, especially in the American context.

 Planning a programme